rydland/autolif/README.md

   * _[Shift + F1]_
     * Sow seeds on current soil tile on a straight walking pattern.
 ## WIP a/o 25/03/2019
-* Assign high prio to process "cm_client" for fps optimisation.
 * AutoHarvest
 * AutoGather
   * AutoGather_FiberOnly